terales/blackbird-docs/src/content/docs/apps/OpenAI.mdx

 - **Chat** given a chat message, returns a response.
 - **Chat with system prompt** same as above but with an extra instructional system prompt parameter.
+- **Chat with image** provides response given a chat message and image.
 - **Generate edit** edits the provided text given an instruction.
 - **Post-edit MT** (Pre-engineered) given a source segment and NMT translated target segment, responds with a post-edited version of the target segment taking into account typical NMT mistakes.
 - **Get translation issues** (Pre-engineered) given a source segment and NMT translated target segment, highlights potential translation issues.
 Can be used to prepopulate TMS segment comments.
 - **Perform LQA Analysis** performs an LQA Analysis of the translation and returns a text with issues if any.
 - **Localize text** (Pre-engineered) given a text and a locale, tries to create a localized version of the text.
+- **Get localizable content from image** retrieves localizable content from given image.

 ### Completions